View from above of the Palermo neighborhood in Buenos Aires

 How many days is enough in Buenos Aires?

 I would spend 3 or 4 days in the city.
-Itโ€™s worth giving yourself this time to visit Buenos Aires because the city truly has so much to offer.
+Itโ€™s worth giving yourself this time because the city truly has so much to offer and there’s no shortage of activities in Buenos Aires.

 Whatโ€™s so special about Buenos Aires?